python-trio/trio/docs/source/reference-core.rst

    Sent message: 12
    ...

-On average, the producer sends ten messages per second, and the consumer only receives a message once per second.
+On average, the producer sends ten messages per second, but the consumer only calls ``receive`` once per second.
 That means that each second, the channel's internal buffer has to grow to hold an extra nine items.
 After a minute, the buffer will have ~540 items in it;
 after an hour, that grows to ~32,400.
 Eventually, the program will run